- Marine ecosystem

-Before coming to the centre, Kageyama achieved a bachelor's degree in Agriculture in Environmental Resources Sciences from the University of Tokyo.
-The title of his bachelor thesis was “Human–nature connectedness positively interacts with perceived values of nature regardless of urbanization levels”.
+Before coming to SRC, Kageyama achieved a bachelor's degree in Agriculture in Environmental Resources Sciences from the University of Tokyo.
+The title of his bachelor thesis was “Human–nature connectedness positively correlates with the perceived value of nature regardless of the urbanization levels”.

 Awards and achievements

 - Research assistant for the SeaBOS project, May 2023 ~ present

 - Japan Student Services Organization (JASSO) Scholarship recipient, as a Japanese government-financed foreign student